facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 ## Differences

 It should be noted that we do deviate a bit from the Spectral.js implementation.
-As we explored this approach we found a few things that we found to be unnecessary, things we could improve upon, or just things we approached slightly different.
+As we explored this approach we found a few things that we found to be unnecessary, or things we had to do slightly different.

 1. Following the approach outlined by Scott Burns, we regenerated all the data at higher precision and ensured that it was done with the same transformation matrices and white points that we use within our library.
 This was done just